SuneelChatla/CMPTree/README.md

 For more details about the model formulations and estimation procedures, please refer to

-**Suneel Babu Chatla, Galit Shmueli**, Tree-based Semi-varying Coefficient Model for the COM-Poisson distribution.
+**Suneel Babu Chatla, Galit Shmueli**, Tree-based Semi-varying Coefficient Model for the COM-Poisson Distribution.

 ## Example: